+THIS REPORT

-Kalamazoo provides safe, reliable and affordable water to our customers.
-THIS REPORT summarizes our efforts and commitment to provide safe, reliable, and affordable drinking water.
-Our facilities operate 24 hours a day, 7 days a week and are monitored continuously both on and off site by gualified, trained and licensed personnel.
-2019 Kalamazoo Water Facts STORAGE: 10 water storage facilities with 17.8 million gallons of treated water storage capacity SOURCES:
+Summarizes our efforts and commitment to provide safe, reliable, and affordable drinking water.
+Our facilities operate 24 hours a day, 7 days a week and are monitored continuously both on and off site by qualified, trained and licensed personnel.

-98 wells

-average

-capacity

-- 17 active wellfields

-19 million gallons

-46 million gallons per day of treatment

-per day produced on

-· 33 million gallons per

-day maximum in 2019

-- 16 point of entry treatment facilities

-- served Service in 11

-- iurisdictions

-- 831 miles of water main

-- · 6225 hydrants

-DISTRIBUTION:

-196,292 customers - 11 pressure service districts - Upcoming Improvements for 2020 The City of Kalamazoo has planned a systematic Multi-Year Capital Improvement Program to continue our mission of providing high quality drinking water in compliance with all regulatory requirements.
+Upcoming Improvements for 2022

+The City of Kalamazoo has planned a systematic Multi-Year Capital Improvement Program to continue our mission of providing high quality drinking water in compliance with all regulatory requirements.
 This program will include upgrades to existing pipes, new water main construction, new water storage facilities, additional lead service replacements, and new iron and PFAS removal capabilities.

-Protecting Our Water Nearly half of the U.S. population depends on groundwater for its drinking water supply.
-Kalamazoo's Groundwater In Kalamazoo County, the source of drinking water is groundwater.
+Protecting Our Water

+Nearly half of the U.S. population depends on groundwater for its drinking water supply.

+Kalamazoo's Groundwater

+In Kalamazoo County, groundwater is our source of drinking water for private and municipal wells.
 Groundwater exists underground in pore spaces between sand and gravel particles.
 Groundwater is relatively abundant, easy to extract, and generally lacks harmful bacteria.
 However, it can also be vulnerable to contamination from spills, leaks, or dumping of harmful substances to the ground.

-Wellhead Protection The City of Kalamazoo has a Michigan Department of Environment, Great Lakes, and Energy (EGLE) approved Wellhead Protection Program.
-The City was awarded the national Exemplary Source Water Protection Award by the American Water Works Association, the Michigan Wellhead Protection Program Award multiple times, and the Michigan "Richard Husby Public Awareness Award" for its Wellhead Protection Program education efforts.
-Since 1998, the Groundwater Foundation has designated Kalamazoo as a Groundwater Guardian Community.
-Kalamazoo's Wellhead Protection website www.protectyourwater.net has specific educational information about its Water System, related ordinances, fun activities, links to other websites, and resources for groundwater and other resource water issues.
-EGLE performed Source Water Assessments to assess the susceptibility of all public water supply sources to contamination.
-The susceptibility rating is on a six-tiered scale from "very low" to "high" based primarily on geologic sensitivity, water chemistry, well construction and contaminant sources.
-The susceptibility rating of the City's (then) 19 wellfields was: Moderate (2 wellfields), Moderate High (12 wellfields) and High (5 wellfields).
-For more information contact the Public Services Programs Manager at 311 or (269) 337-8000.
-Stormwater Management The City of Kalamazoo has separate sewer systems for sanitary and stormwater.
-Stormwater is rainwater or snowmelt runoff from streets and parking lots that collects in open grated catch basins and inlets, and drains directly to the Kalamazoo River, creeks, lakes or ponds.
-It is important to keep oils, grease, fuels, chemicals, lawn fertilizer, grass clippings, trash and debris from getting on our streets and parking lots.
-Remember - what gets to the street, gets to the creek!
-Since groundwater and surface water are generally interconnected, your efforts to protect one may positively impact the other.
-Visit www.protectyourwater.net/stormwater or contact the Public Services Programs Manager at 311 or (269) 337-8000 to learn more regarding stormwater quality.
-The City's Performance Standards for groundwater and stormwater can be found at www.kalamazoocity.org/environment and https://protectyourwater.net/ Protecting Our Water CROSS-CONNECTIONS A backflow in the water system can be created in areas that experience a sudden loss of pressure.
+The City of Kalamazoo has a Michigan Department of Environment, Great Lakes, and Energy (EGLE) approved Wellhead Protection Program.
+The City has been awarded many Exemplary Source Water Protection Awards.
+Since 1998, it has also been designated as a Groundwater Guardian Community.

+Kalamazoo's Wellhead Protection website ProtectYourWater.net has specific educational information about its Water System, related ordinances, fun activities, links to other websites, and resources for groundwater and other water resource issues.

+Our Wellhead Protection Management Plan allows actual and potential sources of contamination in a wellhead protection area (WHPA) to be managed in order to prevent them from reaching the aquifer.
+Management approaches may involve a variety of activities including facility inspections, land-use regulations, operational policies, best management practices, public information and education.
+For more information contact the Public Services Water Programs Manager at 311 or (269) 337-8000.

+Rivers, lakes, and streams don't follow city limits, so protecting them can't just be the responsibility of one group or community.
+That's why the City of Kalamazoo works with other Kalamazoo County communities as part of the Kalamazoo Stormwater Working Group (KSWG).
+The KSWG communities have interconnected "Municipal Separate Storm Sewer Systems" (or MS4s).
+This means that stormwater and wastewater are collected through separate sewer systems.
+Stormwater is collected through drainage systems and released to our waterways.
+Wastewater is collected for treatment prior to being released to waterways.

+Rain falls and snow melts across hard and impervious surfaces that do not allow water to soak into the ground.
+Stormwater runoff carries salts, grass clippings, sediment, fertilizer, oils, pet waste, and other material left on driveways and sidewalks.
+Join us and be a good steward of our natural water resources by preventing harmful discharges.
+Learn more at ProtectYourWater.net/KSWG or contact the Public Services Water Programs Manager at 311 or (269) 337-8000.

+The City's Performance Standards for groundwater and stormwater can be found at https://protectyourwater.net/groundwater-regulations/

+Protecting Our Water{continued}

+CROSS-CONNECTIONS

+A backflow in the water system can be created in areas that experience a sudden loss of pressure.

 As a City of Kalamazoo drinking water supply customer, you can help ensure that the water you are drinking within your home and business remains safe.
 Prevent cross-connections with the City of Kalamazoo's water supply by ensuring that all backflow prevention devices are installed, inspected and properly maintained by licensed and certified plumbers as required by state and local plumbing codes.

 What is a "cross-connection"?